 If you are looking for a unique architectural marvel a little closer to the major cities of Edinburgh and Glasgow, there’s also the small matter of the iconic, 125-year-old Forth Bridge.
 This giant, bright red, stone-and-steel cantilevered bridge is a true symbol of Scotland, and a UNESCO World Heritage Site.

-This famous Scottish breed, known for their long tussled coats (usually brown), their sharp horns and their placid nature, are native to the Highlands of Scotland, but can be found in fields and on country roads the length and breadth of the country.
-Even if you don’t see one in real life, you’ll likely see one on the menu; their high quality meat, low in cholesterol, is becoming a staple of Scottish restaurants.
+This famous Scottish breed, known for their long ginger coats, horns and placid nature, are native to the Highlands of Scotland, but can be found in fields, country roads and islands across the country.

 The Edinburgh Vaults